Cities of the Philippines

-A city (lungsod or siyudad) is one of the units of local government in the Philippines.
+A city (lungsod) is one of the units of local government in the Philippines.
 All Philippine cities are chartered cities (nakakartang lungsod), whose existence as corporate and administrative entities is governed by their own specific municipal charters, in addition to the Local Government Code of 1991, which defines their administrative structure and powers.
 As of 8 July 2023, there are 149 cities in the country.

-A city is entitled to at least one representative in the House of Representatives if its population reaches 250,000.
-Cities are also allowed to use a common seal.
+A city is entitled to at least one representative in the House of Representatives once its population reaches 250,000.
+Cities are also allowed to have a common seal.
 As corporate entities, they have the power to acquire, hold, lease, convey, and dispose of real and personal property for their general interests; condemn private property for public use (eminent domain); enter into contracts; sue and be sued; and exercise all other powers conferred on them by Congress.
 Only an act of Congress can create or amend a city charter, and through this charter, Congress may grant a city certain powers not available to regular municipalities—or even to other cities.

 Despite differences in the powers accorded to each city, all cities, regardless of status, receive a larger share of the Internal Revenue Allotment (IRA) than regular municipalities, (Note: The collective share of all cities in the IRA is 23%, while that of all municipalities is 34%.
-Since there are far fewer cities (149) than municipalities (1,485), an individual city receives more IRA per unit than a municipality after distribution.) and are generally more autonomous than municipalities.
+Since there are far fewer cities than municipalities, an individual city receives more IRA per unit than a municipality after distribution.) and are generally more autonomous than municipalities.